Managing Our Anxiety About Student Anxiety

 - Help staff delineate clinical and non-clinical roles

 - Share evidence-based strategies for helping students with anxiety issues manage the many responsibilities and experiences of college life.

-- Part One: initial introduction to the prevalence of anxiety on campuses
+- Initial introduction to the prevalence of anxiety on campuses

-- Part Two: a more extensive discussion of anxiety and its treatment (and how non-clinical staff and faculty can support that treatment)
+- A more extensive discussion of anxiety and its treatment (and how non-clinical staff and faculty can support that treatment)

-- Participants will learn about common anxiety disorders, their increased prevalence and related challenges.
+- Learning Outcome 1: Participants will learn about common anxiety disorders, their increased prevalence and related challenges.

-- Participants will better understand the importance of setting limits for their support of students with anxiety.
+- Learning Outcome 2: Participants will better understand the importance of setting limits for their support of students with anxiety.

-- Participants will learn several techniques and strategies for responding to students whose anxiety is hindering their academic work and social interactions, including ways to effectively set limits and offer support.
+- Learning Outcome 3: Participants will learn several techniques and strategies for responding to students whose anxiety is hindering their academic work and social interactions, including ways to effectively set limits and offer support.